sharmaeklavya2/blog-source/content/posts/customize-macos.md

 * Open terminal, 'Preferences > Profiles', select 'Solarized Dark' and press the 'Default' button.
 Now restart Terminal.app and you'll see the dark blue background of the Solarized color scheme.

-#### Other preferences

-* In the 'Preferences > Profile > Text' tab, set opacity to 85% and font size to 16.
-* In the 'Preferences > Profile > Window' tab, deselect 'restore text when reopening windows'.
+Additionally, you may want to deselect 'restore text when reopening windows' in the 'Preferences > Profile > Window' tab in Terminal.app.

 ### Installing [Xcode command-line tools](http://osxdaily.com/2014/02/12/install-command-line-tools-mac-os-x/)